-The "position" of the teacher and pupil in this schematic representation merely illustrates their instructional and learning functions with respect to each other in the teaching situation and in no way represents a physical position.
-A variation of this particular teaching function often arises in practice when the nature of the subject content is such that certain essential aspects of the subject matter can be shown by the content itself.
+The "position" of the teacher and pupil in this schematic representation merely illustrates their instructional and learning functions with respect to each other in the teaching situation, and in no way represents a physical position.

+A variation of this teaching function often arises in practice when the nature of the subject content is such that certain essential aspects of it can be shown by the content itself.
 For example, if there is a good model, real example, or diagram, the teacher can fulfill a more indicative or demonstrative function.
-On the basis of this particular function, he now assumes a "position" with respect to the content.
-His instructional relationships now are strongly interactive with the subject content, e.g., a model, sample, apparatus, print, scheme.
+Depending on this particular function, he/she now assumes a "position" with respect to the content.
+His/her instructional relationships now are strongly interactive with the subject content, e.g., a model, sample, apparatus, print, scheme.
 Schematically, this teaching situation is represented as follows:

-The inherent quality of the subject matter content and the instructional aids allow the teacher to represent less and to show (point out) more so the pupils themselves can look for, perceive, and distinguish characteristics and relationships.
+The inherent quality of the subject matter content and the instructional aids allow the teacher to represent less, and to show (point out) more so the pupils themselves can look for, perceive, and distinguish characteristics and relationships.

-However, the teacher still maintains a clearly guiding and dominant attitude in his actions.
-He still explains and indicates important concepts, characteristics, and relationships.
-In this relationship, he does not give the pupils the opportunity to discover on their own, nor will he have a discussion with them.
-On the basis of this particular attitude and these actions, this relationship is predominantly guiding in nature.
+However, the teacher still maintains a clearly guiding and dominant attitude in his/her actions.
+He/she still explains and indicates important concepts, characteristics and relationships.
+In this relationship, he/she does not give the pupils an opportunity to discover on their own, nor will he/she have a discussion with them.
+Based on this particular attitude and these actions, this relationship is predominantly guiding.
 This type of relationship can be actualized in a class or group (social) context.
 Then, socialization in the context of teaching will be actualized.

 (b) Joint actualization of teaching relationships.
 Here the instructional function of the teacher is focused on solving a problem with the pupils.
-He is purposefully directed not to provide easy answers or to explain a subject.
-The most conspicuous variant of instructing here is questioning-and-answering with the teacher busy guiding his pupils to a solution through discussion and collective thinking.
-It also can be said that he lingers instructionally with the pupils by the subject matter content as interpreter, demonstrator, or merely organizer.
-On the basis of the active or less active participation of the pupils, the teacher can take a "position" along side or behind them.
+He/she is purposefully directed not to provide easy answers, or to explain a subject.
+The most conspicuous variant of instructing here is questioning-and-answering with the teacher guiding his/her pupils to a solution through discussion and collective thinking.
+It also can be said that he/she lingers instructionally with the pupils by the subject matter content as interpreter, demonstrator, or merely organizer.
+Depending on the active or less active participation of the pupils, the teacher can take a "position" alongside or behind them.
 Suggestive help and guidance based on well formulated questions by the teacher are characteristic of this teaching relationship.

 Demonstration as an instructional variant also can be used here, provided the teacher does not give too much guidance to the pupils with advice and explanations about what they perceive.
-Positioning the teacher behind the pupils occurs when at particular moments they themselves perceive or act to try to solve the problem.
-For this brief moment, the teacher gives them the opportunity to achieve on their own while maintaining a strong evaluative function to ensure that they correctly interpret the new concepts.
+Positioning the teacher behind the pupils occurs when, at moments, they themselves perceive or act to try to solve the problem.
+For this moment, the teacher gives them an opportunity to achieve on their own, while maintaining a strong evaluative function to ensure that they correctly interpret the new concepts.